ian-shafer/ian-shafer.github.io/_posts/2016-01-25-configuration.md

 Using a database for configuration is a great way to share configuration across all instances of the app.
 This is similar to the Code Repository option in that configuration is easily maintained across all deployments.
 However, there's the chicken/egg problem of how does the app know what database to connect to?
-And there is no version control like the Code Repository solution gives.
+Also, unlike the code repository solution, there is no version control.

 The big advantages with database configuration are